Harry Hastings

 Harry Hastings (c.
-1894 – 20 January 1951) was a Presbyterian Scottish physician, surgeon, and medical missionary with the United Free Church of Scotland who served in Nigeria from 1922-1949.
+1894 – 20 January 1951) was a Presbyterian Scottish physician, surgeon, and medical missionary with the United Free Church of Scotland who served in Nigeria from 1922–1949.
 Hastings worked primarily at the Uburu Hospital but also in the village of Itu, both in Ogoja Province in Nigeria.
-Hastings was assisted by his wife, described as a "practical nurse," who accompanied him on his missions to Africa from 1922-1949 and shared responsibility with him in developing clinics to treat leprosy.
+Hastings was assisted by his wife, described as a "practical nurse", who accompanied him on his missions to Africa from 1922–1949 and shared responsibility with him in developing clinics to treat leprosy.
 He also worked with fellow physicians R.M.
 Macdonald of Scotland and Akanu Ibiam of Nigeria during his time in Uburu.
-He is known as uniquely developing Nigerian staff to run health services without additional foreign missionaries.
+He is known for developing Nigerian staff to run health services without additional foreign missionaries.

 Early life and education

 Hastings was born in Scotland.
 After military service in Germany in World War I, he studied medicine and graduated from the University of Edinburgh with a Bachelor of Medicine and a Bachelor of Surgery in 1922.